sguzunov/docs/docs/glue42-concepts/03_application-preferences/02_javascript/app-prefs-js.md

 ## Reference

-For a complete list of the available Application Preferences API methods and properties, see the [Application Preferences API Reference Documentation](../../../reference/glue/latest/application%20preferences/index.html).
+For a complete list of the available App Preferences API methods and properties, see the [App Preferences API Reference Documentation](../../../reference/glue/latest/application%20preferences/index.html).